Volkswagen ID. Unyx 07: Design and features

-The UNYX 07 uses the same design language as the UNYX 06, featuring sharp headlights and an exaggerated lower bumper.
-A flat-top steering wheel is also expected to be utilized, making the interior design different from the UNYX 06.
-The large central touchscreen and the integrated seats are expected to be carried over from the UNYX 06.
-It also uses the gold badges and the full-width light bars of the UNYX 06.
-A panoramic sunroof will also be used on the UNYX 07.
+The ID.
+Unyx 07 uses the same design language as the ID.
+Unyx 06, featuring sharp headlights and an exaggerated lower bumper.
+A flat-top steering wheel is also expected to be utilized, making the interior design different from the ID.
+Unyx 06.
+It also uses the gold badges and the full-width light bars of the Unyx 06.
+A panoramic sunroof is available.

 Powertrain

-The UNYX 07 will use a 228 horsepower electric motor paired with a lithium iron phosphate battery made by Gotion, the rear motor is the same one used in the rear-wheel-drive UNYX 06 models.
+The ID.
+Unyx 07 uses a 228 horsepower electric motor paired with a 59.9 kWh lithium iron phosphate battery made by Gotion that gives it a claimed range of 558 km.
 It is exclusively rear-wheel-drive.
-The capacity and range of the battery is unknown.